sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 Snatcher's eyes widened for just a moment, before settling into an expression of unamusement. "*No, no. Don't play dumb with me, kid.
 If I and some of my minions remember a world covered in lava and a brat judging everyone based on her warped sense of justice, then you certainly remember.*"

 The Kid's eyes widened.
 "What?
-But that's not possible!"
+But that's not right!"
 She looked down at her hands.
 "There's no way you should remember that.
 Technically I haven't even met you yet."

 "*And yet here we are.*"